GregUtas/robust-services-core/README.md

   * the total time spent in the function (in microseconds)
   * the net time spent in the function (in microseconds)

-All output appears in the directory specified by `OutputPath` in the configuration file.
+All output appears in the directory `.../rsc/excluded/output` (the first directory named `rsc` above the directory from which the `.exe` was launched).
 In addition to any specific output that you request, such as the initialization trace, every CLI session produces
   * a `console` file (a transcript of the CLI commands that you entered and what was written to the console)
   * a `log` file (system events that were written to the console asynchronously)
-  * a `stats` file (generated periodically to report system statistics)

-The numeric string *`yymmdd-hhmmss`* is appended to the names of these files to record the time when the system initialized (for a `console` or `log` file) or when the report was generated (for a `stats` file).
+The numeric string *`yymmdd-hhmmss-mmm`* is appended to the names of these files to record the time when the system initialized (for the `console` file and initial `log` file) or the time of the preceding restart (for a subsequent`log` file).

 ## Testing